If you’re interested in learning about animals with the best sense of smell, keep reading because we’ve compiled a fantastic list.

 Their olfactory capabilities are developing rapidly, yet they can only identify a certain odor.
 It has specifically adapted through time to distinguish the scent left behind by female moths.

-Their antennas can detect female hormone particles in the air even when they are at a great distance.
+Their antennas can detect female hormone particles in the air, even at a great distance.

 On the other hand, female moths use the scent left behind by males to determine whether or not they are fertile enough to have offspring.